tube42/tweeny/README.rst

  item.setDuration(0, 2.0f);
  item.set(0, 3.5f);

 That's basically all there is to it.
-The only other thing you need to remember is to call *TweenManager.service(dt)* in your game loop (the dt parameter is the frame time in seconds).
+The only other thing you need to remember is to call the *TweenManager.service(long dt)* in your game loop (the dt parameter is the frame time in milliseconds).

 Tween equations
 ~~~~~~~~~~~~~~~